Execute tests and analyze results

 Use one of the ways to execute tests in the project/solution.

 If there are existing unit test sessions, you can run or debug some or all tests in a session:

-- To continuously run all tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or go to in the main menu.
+To continuously run selected tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or from the main menu.

 As tests are running in a unit test session, the Stop Execution button becomes active.
 You can click this button to abort execution of the tests.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.